Table of contents

-What we usually call poison ivy is Toxicodendron radicans, a plant that grows pretty much across North American except for California and western Oregon.
+What we usually call poison ivy is Toxicodendron radicans, a plant that grows pretty much across North America except for California and western Oregon.
 Poison oak, Toxicodendron diversilobum, is very similar but grows only on the west coast of the US and Canada.
 Another plant, sometimes called southern poison oak or Atlantic poison oak, Toxicodendron pubescens, grows in the southeastern states.
 There are other Toxicodendron species as well, but these three cover a lot of ground.

 All of these plants contain a chemical called urushiol, which can cause severe contact dermatitis in many people, including itching, swelling, and rash.
 The compound is found in the sap, moves throughout the plant, and aids with water retention.

 Frustrated by a lack of information on the net, I decided to search for “poison oak honey” instead of “poison ivy honey” and that yielded the results I was looking for.